-- Using an electric hand mixer, beat egg whites, sugar, water and corn syrup in a large glass or metal bowl to thoroughly combine.
+- Using an electric hand mixer, beat egg whites, sugar, water, corn syrup, and cream of tartar in a large glass or metal bowl to thoroughly combine.

 - Place the bowl onto of the pot of boiling water and beat on high speed until stiff peaks form, about 7 minutes.

 - Remove from heat, beat in optional flavorings to taste (start with no more than 1/2 teaspoon), and use immediately.

 This recipe makes enough frosting for one 3-layer cake.